M4GNV5/PtrsStuff/README.md

-	removeAt(index); //removes value at 'index' and returns it remove(value, compare = (a, b) -> a == b); //removes the first occurence of 'value' from the list splice(index, removeCount, insert...); //remove and/or add multiple values
+	removeAt(index); //removes value at 'index' and returns it remove(value, compare = (a, b) -> a == b); //removes the first occurence of 'value' from the list splice(index, removeCount, insert...); //remove and/or add multiple values reverse(); //reverses the list

 	indexOf(value, start = 0, compare = (a, b) -> a == b); //get the first index of a value using a compare function lastIndexOf(value, start = 0, compare = (a, b) -> a == b); //get the last index of a value using a compare function

 	//create a new List from an array static fromArray(buff, length = sizeof buff);
 	//write the entries of a list to the array.
-Returns a malloc'ed array if 'buff' is NULL or undefined toArray(buff, max);
+If 'buff' is NULL or undefined it returns a malloc'ed array toArray(buff, max);
 }
 ```